DESpear262/illustrated-primer/docs/memory-bank/activeContext.md

 - Write-time summarization fully functional with APScheduler background jobs and audit logging
 - Review scheduler fully functional with decay-based mastery model and priority computation
 - Frontend scaffolding complete with routing, layout, and testing infrastructure
+- Chat and Console interfaces complete with full CLI parity
-- Ready to proceed with PR #11: Tutor Chat & Command Console (Web)
+- Ready to proceed with PR #12: Knowledge Tree Visualization (Web)